rpf13/sunshine/README.md

 ### Classes, their Methods & Functions

-This chapter will give a brief explanation on the classes their related methods and the functions, used in the code.
+This chapter will give a brief explanation on the classes, their related methods and the functions, used in the code.
 I have created two classes for code, which I re-usable and to me, is a perfect place to live in a class.
+Furthermore, there are a couple of helpe functions, which are also built in a generic way to be re-used, whenever they are applicable.

 #### The MeteoDataCall Class
 This class contains two methods; the `live_data()` and the `historical_data()` method.
-The class itself takes one argument, when called - the coordinates, which is actually an array with two elements, the latitude [0] and the lingitude [1].
+The class itself takes one argument, when called - the coordinates, which is actually an array with two elements, the latitude [0] and the longitude [1].
 Since both methods needs the coordinates as input, it has been specified at the class level.

 The `live_data()` method, does not require additional paramters, when called.
 The main purpose of this method is, to execute the api call to the open-meteo api.
 The url string for the api call is statically set as variable, but taking the coordinates array elemtens via string interpolation.
 It uses the requests library to make a GET request to the open-meteo.com API with the given location.
 The raise_for_status method is called on the response object to raise an exception if the API returns a non-successful status code.

-The fetch_data method is wrapped in a try block, and any HTTPError exceptions that are raised during the requestare caught in the except block.
+The request call is wrapped in a try block, and any HTTPError exceptions that are raised during the requestare caught in the except block.
 The return value of the api is a json, which will be further processed as the return value.
-If an exception gets raised, the program gets **intentionally** terminated, because it does not make sense tocontinue the program, if the API has a problem.
+If an exception gets raised, the program gets **intentionally** terminated, because it does not make sense toc ontinue the program, if the API has a problem.
-If there is a HTTP error, not getting code 200 back from the API, the status code is displayed to the user.
-Forall the other, unknow errors, no error details are displayed.
+If there is an HTTP error, not getting code 200 back from the API, the status code is displayed to the user.
+For all the other, unknown errors, no error details are displayed.

-The `historical_data()` method works the same way as the previously explained `live_data()` method, with the onlydifference, that it needs an additional argument, when called.
+The `historical_data()` method works the same way as the previously explained `live_data()` method, with the only difference, that it needs an additional argument, when called.
 It requires the date, for which the user wants toget the historical weather info.
 The url for the API call uses again the coordinates array values and, as explained, the historical date.
-The restof the method is the same.
+The rest of the method is the same.

 <details>